• en

 © Monte-Carlo SBM

-The 2021 Michelin Guide awarded a star to the restaurant Rampoldi.
-The young, 35-year-old chef Antonio Salvatore has accumulated international experience, having worked in Rome, London and even Moscow.
+Finally, another restaurant endorsed by the Michelin Guide: Rampoldi.
+The 35-years-old chef Antonio Salvatore has gained international experience working in Rome, London and even Moscow.

 © Direction de la Communication / Michael Alesi